osisoft/OCS-Docs/content/developer-guide/dev-guide-introduction.md

 OSIsoft Cloud Services (OCS) is a database platform as a service (dbPaaS) designed for storing, retrieving, and analyzing real-time operations data.
 With OCS, people in and out of your organization have flexible and secure access operations data.
 OCS can collect operations data from within a primary control network to the edge of the industrial network.
 Use OCS to add context to time-based operations data, to enable process engineers and systems operators to make decisions and take corrective or preemptive actions.
 From data collection to data access to data delivery, OCS provides flexibility and control with its REST API.

 Use the information in this section to programmatically access OCS.

+**Note:** OCS strives to align with security best practices.
+Cross-site Scripting (XSS) protections for OCS align with Open Web Application Security Project (OWASP) XSS Cheatsheet rule 3.1 where returned `Content-type` header is `application/json` and not `text/html` for defending against XSS attacks in JSON responses.

 ## Access to OCS